vitorgitlima/sre-resilience/README-TimeLimiter.md

 ## Benefits

-* Improved application performance by preventing slow or hanging external services from blocking the calling thread
+* Improved application performance by preventing slow or hanging external services from blocking the calling thread.

-* Enhanced resilience by providing more safety for your application when interacting with problematic external services
+* Enhanced resilience by providing more safety for your application when interacting with problematic external services.

 * Flexibility to configure TimeLimiter to suit your specific use case, including custom timeout duration, cancellation of running tasks, and fallback behavior when triggered.

-* Better user experience by preventing users from waiting indefinitely for a response and returning meaningful error messages or default responses
+* Better user experience by preventing users from waiting indefinitely for a response and returning meaningful error messages or default responses.